Business Communication Best Practices

 Digital Etiquette

 The 24-hour response rule requires acknowledging every message within one business day, even if the full response takes longer.
 Professional salutations should match the formality of the relationship, defaulting to formal when uncertain.
-Work-life boundaries demand avoiding after-hours replies unless genuinely urgent.
+Work-life boundaries demand avoiding after-hours replies unless truly urgent.
 When chat or email conflict escalates, immediately switch to video or phone to prevent misinterpretation.

 Sources: Harvard Business Review, SHRM, Grammarly, McKinsey, Gallup